omarkhris/WAA-Final-project/README.md

 April-May/2023 block

 #Note This Repo contains the backend part.
-for the frontend section please refer to another Repo.
+for the frontend section please refer to another branch (PropertyMagFrontEnd).

 Please refer to master branch for code :)